freeipa/freeipa/8-sudorule.rst

   [sudo] password for bob:
   [bob@client]$ sudo id
   Sorry, user bob is not allowed to execute '/bin/id' as root on client.ipademo.local.

+This concludes the unit.
+Now that you have Sudo rules working, proceed to `Unit 9: SELinux User Maps <9-selinux-user-map.rst>`_.